Undergraduate Programs

 Asian Studies Minor

-From China to Japan, Vietnam to Malaysia, Indonesia to India: The Asian studies program at the University of Delaware offers its majors and minors the opportunity to learn about the cultural, socio-economic and political changes transforming some of the world‘s most dynamic economies and societies in Northeast, Southeast, and South Asia.
+From China to Japan, Vietnam to Malaysia, Indonesia to India: The Asian studies program at the University of Delaware offers its majors and minors the opportunity to learn about the cultural, socio-economic and political changes transforming some of the world‘s most dynamic economies and societies in Asia.
 The interdisciplinarity of the program also makes it easy to combine the major with other programs should students wish to do so.
-Popular combinations with Asian Studies include international relations, history, Japanese language, Chinese language, and political science.
+Popular combinations with Asian Studies include international relations, history, Japanese, Korean, Chinese and political science.
 The program also offers the option of a minor in Asian studies, in addition to the major.

 Enrichment opportunities include study abroad in China and Japan, virtual learning opportunities with students in Malaysia, field trips, lecture and film series, and student interest groups.
 An Asian studies major or minor should be of interest to students seeking careers in a wide range of fields, including business, teaching, higher education, diplomacy, local government, journalism, non-profit advocacy, economic development, the environment, immigration, fashion apparel, translation, banking, historic preservation, museum curating, civil engineering, public relations, among other fields.

-The current Asian Studies faculty comes from the Departments of Anthropology, Art History, English, Foreign Languages & Literatures, History, Music, Philosophy, Political Science and International Relations, and Sociology & Criminal Justice.
+The current Asian Studies faculty comes from the Departments of Anthropology, Art History, English, Languages, Literatures & Cultures, History, Music, Philosophy, Political Science and International Relations, and Sociology & Criminal Justice.

-Substitutions for the courses in all the Asian studies degree programs may be made with the permission of the Asian studies committee.
-Independent studies courses, special problems courses and temporary/experimental courses may also count toward these degrees with the committee's approval.
+Substitutions for the courses in Asian studies programs may be made with the permission of the Asian studies program director.
+Independent studies courses, special problems courses and temporary/experimental courses may also count toward these programs with the director’s approval.
 Requests for course substitutions or approvals should be addressed to the director of Asian studies.
-The course list will be updated from time to time.

 The B.A. in European studies blends the humanities and the social sciences.
-Offered jointly by the Departments of Foreign Languages and Literatures, History, and Political Science, this interdisciplinary major combines language training with courses in history, politics, and literature.
+This interdisciplinary major combines language training with courses in history, politics, and literature.
 Accordingly, it offers students a comprehensive knowledge of a particular European country and culture (e.g. France, Germany, Italy, Spain, Russia) within a broader European context.
-Elective courses can be taken in art history, philosophy, music, or any other subject germane to the students' chosen focus.
+Elective courses can be taken in art history, philosophy, music, or any other subject connected to the students' chosen focus.
 Students are guided in designing a curriculum that will strengthen knowledge of both their target area and Europe as a whole.
 They are also encouraged to study abroad in Europe on a winter session or semester program.

 The European studies major provides students with skills they will need in endeavors such as graduate school, careers in government or other international agencies, international law, or commercial enterprises with an international orientation.